Lumo project

 Proximity-based heart glow

-When you sit at your desk and approach your Lumo, the proximity sensor triggers a heart glow on your partner's device — brighter the closer you are.
+When you sit at your desk and approach your Lumo, the proximity sensor triggers a heart glow on your partner's device.
+The closer your are, the brighter it glows.
 It signals: I'm here, at my desk, present.

 04